-The pointing device in the PowerBook G4 17-inch computer is a trackpad.
+The pointing device in the 17-inch PowerBook G4 is a trackpad.
 The trackpad is a solid-state device that emulates a mouse by sensing the motions of the user's finger over its surface and translating those motions into ADB commands.